shepherdviolet/glacimon/docs/spi/property-injection.md

 * Only one properties file will be loaded, and the property in other files will be invalid.
 * In the properties file, adjust it's priority by adding the `@priority` property.
 * The higher the priority value, the higher the priority, the highest priority properties file will be loaded. the default will be 0 if not set.
-* The VM option (glaciion.property) adjust the properties based on the selected properties file.
+* The VM option (glacimonspi.property) adjust the properties based on the selected properties file.
 * `TIPS: When there is more than one properties file with the highest priority, which one is loaded according to the hash of the content of the properties file`